HildingLinden/Logic-Sim/README.md

 Middle mouse click on a gate to delete it
 Hold ctrl and press s to save the project to a text file Hold ctrl and click on a gate to select it
-Number keys to change gate to be placed or to set the input index when connecting gates
+Hold ctrl and press c to copy selected gates, press v to paste the selected gates at the cursor Number keys to change gate to be placed or to set the input index when connecting gates

 Gates currently implemented are: